 After choosing between the two types of platinum bullion below, you will come to a page with further information that allows you to select specific platinum bullion products that you want to learn more about.
 These product pages will not only give you all relevant information about the product but also allow you to compare current prices and directly buy the platinum coins or platinum bars of your choice from respected precious metal dealers online.

 The major platinum bullion coins that dominate the market are minted by some of the world's oldest government mints.
 A platinum purity of 99.95% is the required bullion standard.
 Almost all platinum bullion coins that are still regularly minted are 1 oz coins.
-Only the US Mint's American Platinum Eagles are still minted in fractional sizes.
+Only the Austrian Platinum Philharmonics and British Platinum Britannias are currently also issued in fractional sizes.
 All other contemporary platinum coins are only issued in the standard size of 1 oz.
-Other platinum coins were minted in fractional sizes in the past but these older coins you might only encounter on the secondary market now.
+Other platinum coins like the American Platinum Eagles were minted in fractional sizes in the past but you will rarely find these coins available for purchase nowadays.
 Just like all bullion coins, platinum coins are generally available with brilliant uncirculated as well as proof finishes.
-The American Platinum Eagles are also issued with a burnished uncirculated finish.
-The American Platinum Eagles are also a bit unusual in the regard that their proof version displays a different design on the reverse side each year.
-Most of the other platinum coins display the same design.
+The American Platinum Eagles were also issued with a burnished uncirculated finish in the past.
+The proof version of the US Mint's Platinum Eagles is also a bit unusual in that its design changes every year whereas most of the other platinum coins maintain the same design.
 The only other currently-issued platinum coins with different design are the newly-introduced Australian Platinum Lunar coins and the British Platinum Queen's Beasts.
-In case of a further rise of the platinum spot price (to which the price of the coins is tied) starts to rise significantly, you can expect more minting institutions to issue platinum bullion coins regularly.
+In case of a further rise of the platinum spot price in the years to come, it can be assumed that even more minting institutions will start to issue platinum bullion coins regularly.

 Click here or on the headline above to learn more about platinum bullion coins and find out what the most popular such coins are.